openebs-archive/openebs-docs/docs/upgrade.md

 <font size="5">Workflow</font>

-The upgrade of OpenEBS is a three step process:
+The upgrade of OpenEBS is a four step process:

-1. Download the upgrade YAMLS.
+1. Download the upgrade scripts.

 2. Verify prerequisites.

 3. Upgrade the OpenEBS Operator.

-4. Upgrade OpenEBS Volumes that were created from previous OpenEBS version (0.9.0).
+4. Upgrade OpenEBS Pools and Volumes that were created from previous OpenEBS version (0.9.0).